Skip to content

 image

-Place the JS code in a location accessible by all pages of the productpage project.
-This project copies the JS code into the istio-1.13.2\samples\bookinfo\src\productpage\templates\productpage.html file.
-Note: For the DataKit address used for RUM data reporting, refer to Best Practices for RUM Data Reporting DataKit Cluster.
+The above JS needs to be placed in a location accessible to all interfaces of the productpage project.
+In this project, the JS above is copied to the istio-1.13.2\samples\bookinfo\src\productpage\templates\productpage.html file.
+‘Note’: Regarding the DataKit address for RUM data reporting, please refer to Best Practices for RUM Data Reporting DataKit Cluster.

 image